flenniken/collections/docs/aws-config.md

   only open to friends and family
 * Route53 and Certificate Manager connect the website to your custom domain with secure access
+* IAM allows you to run scripts to deploy, run setup and to inspect aws settings.

 In the following sections we configure each aws service and validate after each step.
 If you run into a problem, it should be easier to fix